Liam Reidy (hurler)

-Liam Reidy (1924 – 15 February 2007) was an Irish sportsperson.
-He played hurling with his local club Éire Óg and was a member of the Kilkenny senior inter-county team from the 1940s until the 1950.
+Liam Reidy (1924 – 15 February 2007) was an Irish sportsperson who played hurling at his local club Éire Óg and was also a member of the Kilkenny senior inter-county team from the 1940s until the 1950s.

 Biography

 Liam Reidy was born in Kilmacow, County Kilkenny in 1924.
 He was educated at the local national school and later attended the famed St. Kieran's College in Kilkenny, a virtual nursery for young hurling talent.
 Here Reidy began his hurling career in earnest and collected a Leinster junior colleges' championship medal with St Kieran's.

 Following his education Reidy was the founder of the highly successful Reidy Insurance Business on Parliament Street in Kilkenny.

 Playing career

 Club

 Reidy played his club hurling with his local Éire Óg club and enjoyed much success.
 The 1940s saw Éire Óg enjoy some great victories, with Reidy winning three county championship titles in four years.